-No, we do not allow anyone under 21 into the church when the sacrament is being burned.
+Although, kids are welcome to attend our daily BEYOND Experience, we do not allow anyone under 21 into the church when the sacrament is being burned.

 There is significant scientific evidence to suggest that cannabis is not appropriate for the adolescent mind.
 And, the law says that 21 is the minimum age for the consumption of alcohol and cannabis, which we consider to be appropriate.